Phala-Network/phala-wiki-next/content/en-us/general/subbridge/technical-details.md

 Subbridge's Chainbridge cross-chain bridge module is maintained and developed by the Phala team and is responsible for running three Relayers.
 The Relayer of the Chainbridge cross-chain bridge constructs the captured origin chain cross-chain transaction into a proposal, and then the three relayers vote on the Proposal.
 After the vote is passed, the proposal will be executed and the assets will be deposited in the user address.

-About Chainbridge, you can refer to: [https://github.com/ChainSafe/ChainBridge](https://github.com/ChainSafe/ChainBridge).
+About Chainbridge, you can refer to their [websit](https://github.com/ChainSafe/ChainBridge).

-For the Phala Ethereum Chainbridge contract, please refer to: [https://github.com/Phala-Network/chainbridge-solidity/tree/phala-bridge](https://github.com/Phala-Network/chainbridge-solidity/tree/phala-bridge).
+For the Phala Ethereum Chainbridge contract, please refer to source code on [github](https://github.com/Phala-Network/chainbridge-solidity/tree/phala-bridge).

 ## Code Auditing

 The bridges currently integrated by SubBridge include two implementations, XCM and ChainBridge.

 XCM is a cross-chain message protocol implemented by Parity Tech in the two networks of Polkadot and Kusama.
 Its code has been audited by a third-party audit firm hired by Parity.
-The audit report on XCM V2 (the current version of XCM used by SubBridge) can be found here: [https://blog.quarkslab.com/resources/2022-02-27-xcmv2-audit/21-12-908-REP.pdf](https://blog.quarkslab.com/resources/2022-02-27-xcmv2-audit/21-12-908-REP.pdf)
+The audit report on XCM V2 (the current version of XCM used by SubBridge) can be found [here](https://blog.quarkslab.com/resources/2022-02-27-xcmv2-audit/21-12-908-REP.pdf)

 Earlier last year, we deployed ChainBridge’s Solidity contract on Ethereum.
-The contract address is: [https://etherscan.io/address/0x8F92e7353b180937895E0C5937d616E8ea1A2Bb9](https://etherscan.io/address/0x8F92e7353b180937895E0C5937d616E8ea1A2Bb9)
+The contract info can be found [here](https://etherscan.io/address/0x8F92e7353b180937895E0C5937d616E8ea1A2Bb9).
+Recently we migrated the old contract to the new deploy one `0x8F92e7353b180937895E0C5937d616E8ea1A2Bb9`.
 Up to now, the contract has been running safely for nearly a year, and the contract has also been audited by Certik, a third-party auditor hired by Phala.
-The detailed audit report can be found here: [https://www.certik.com/projects/phalanetwork](https://www.certik.com/projects/phalanetwork)
+The detailed audit report can be found [here](https://www.certik.com/projects/phalanetwork)

 ## Reference